hsyl20/haskus-website/pages/system/manual/booting/distributing.rst

 Downloading Syslinux
 --------------------

-You first need to download an unpack the Syslinux boot-loader:
+You first need to download and unpack the Syslinux boot-loader:

 .. code:: bash